 Contract period: 2018-19 (Viegand Maagøe + Vito + Fraunhofer)

-Viegand Maagøe have assisted the European Commission in developing the foundation for a possible regulation in the near future that will secure electric cars as a sustainable alternative to gas and diesel cars through legislation on their batteries.
+Viegand Maagøe has assisted the European Commission in developing the foundation for a possible regulation in the near future that will secure electric cars as a sustainable alternative to gas and diesel cars through legislation on their batteries.

 It is the aim of the European Commission to ensure a more sustainable transport sector in Europe by means of electric vehicles.
-Together with Vito and Fraunhofer ISI, Viegand Maagøe were asked to execute in-depth analyses of the environmental aspects of batteries for electric vehicles and for support of the electricity grid.
+Together with Vito and Fraunhofer ISI, Viegand Maagøe was asked to execute in-depth analyses of the environmental aspects of batteries for electric cars and for support of the electricity grid.

-We analyzed the supply chain of different raw materials, critical to battery production.
-An important aspect was to consider whether the metals are being extracted from mines and processed or traded in conflict or in high-risk areas.
+We analyzed the supply chain of different raw materials which are critical to battery production.
+An important aspect was to consider whether the metals are being extracted from mines and processed or traded in high-risk areas.

-Furthermore, we studied how EU can make demands with the purpose of reducing damage to the local environment around the mines and additionally, processing plants for these materials and avoid child labor, bad work environments, and other negative effects on social settings in the supply chains.
-Additionally, we investigated whether EU consider the materials as limited resources and to what extent the batteries’ materials can be recycled.
+We also studied as to how EU could demand reductions of damages of the local environment around the mining and productional areas while avoiding child labour, bad working environment, and other negative factors regarding social conditions.
+Additionally, we investigated whether EU considered the materials as limited resources and to what extent the batteries’ materials could be recycled batteries electric cars.

 Viegand Maagøe’s in-depth knowledge regarding EU regulations was used to evaluate which statutory requirements that:

-- secure sustainable extraction of the materials (due diligence procedure)
+- secured sustainable extraction of the materials (due diligence procedure)

-- are relevant for the batteries’ performance, capacity, efficiency, and durability.
+- were relevant for the batteries’ performance, capacity, efficiency, and durability.